Wruktarr/Borderless-Gaming-util/README.md

 # What is this?

-[Codeusa@GitHub/Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming) is a simple tool that will allow you to turn your windowed video games into "fullscreen" applications without all of the negative side effects
+[Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming) is a simple tool that will allow you to turn your windowed video games into "fullscreen" applications without all of the negative side effects

 The project is open source under the [GNU General Public License v2.0](https://github.com/Codeusa/Borderless-Gaming/blob/master/LICENSE).